deNBI/simplevm-user-docs/wiki/simple_vm/Instance/instance_detail.md

 After you have successfully mounted the root volume of the rescued vm, you can access the data by going to the directory you created.

 ???+ info "Instance with volume"
     You can still access attached volumes in rescude mode.
-However, you cannot attach a volume to an already rescued instance.
-If you are using an instance with ephemeral storage and worry about data loss, we recommend attaching a volume to it when creating the instance.
+However, you cannot attach a volume to an already rescued instance, you can instead try to add a volume to the instance before going into rescue mode.
+If you are using an instance and worry about data loss, we recommend attaching a volume to it when creating the instance.